 - 62% listed wrongful disclosure of customer information as a top-five concern,

 - Only 45% are using inventories of authorized and unauthorized software and devices.

-It quotes a survey conducted by Penton Research, where 45% of respondents said they were “moderately” or “very” interested in the ability to remotely wipe from specific mobile devices.
+A survey conducted by Penton Research, where 45% of respondents said they were “moderately” or “very” interested in remote data wiping from specific mobile devices.

 But what if the device is not even yours?